sofoq/SQL_Customer_and_Product_Insights/README.md

 - **Customer Insights**: The **market share** metric shows how well a product is penetrating the customer base and can be used to refine targeting strategies.

-Please see the [Product Insights](./PRODUCTS%20REPORT/Products_Report.sql) for SQL queries used in this analysis.